Hirohata Station

-Hirohata Station (広畑駅, Hirohata-eki) is a passenger railway station located in the city of Himeji, Hyōgo Prefecture, Japan, operated by the private Sanyo Electric Railway.
+Hirohata Station (広畑駅, Hirohata-eki) is a passenger railway station in the city of Himeji, Hyōgo Prefecture, Japan, operated by the private Sanyo Electric Railway.

 Lines

 Hirohata Station is served by the Sanyo Railway Aboshi Line and is 4.7 kilometers from the terminus of the line at Shikama.

 Station layout

 The station consists of two unnumbered ground-level side platforms connected by a level crossing.
-The station building and sole entrance is located at the south east end of the Sanyo-Aboshi bound platform.
+The station building and sole entrance is at the south east end of the Sanyo-Aboshi bound platform.
 The station is unattended.